Idomeneo: Act 1

 Island of Crete, shortly after the Trojan War.
 Ilia, daughter of the defeated Trojan King Priam, has been taken to Crete after the war.
 She loves Prince Idamante, son of the Cretan King Idomeneo, but hesitates to acknowledge her love.
 Idamante frees the Trojan prisoners in a gesture of good will.
 He tells Ilia, who is rejecting his love, that it is not his fault that their fathers were enemies.
 Trojans and Cretans together welcome the return of peace, but Electra, daughter of the Greek King Agamemnon, is jealous of Ilia and does not approve of Idamante's clemency toward the enemy prisoners.
 Arbace, the king's confidant, brings news that Idomeneo has been lost at sea while returning to Crete from Troy.
 Electra, fearing that Ilia, a Trojan, will soon become Queen of Crete, feels the furies of the underworld rise up in her heart (aria: "Tutte nel cor vi sento, furie del crudo averno" – "I feel you all in my heart, furies of the cruel underworld").

 Idomeneo is saved by Neptune (god of the sea) and is washed up on a Cretan beach.
 There he recalls the vow he made to Neptune: to sacrifice, if he should arrive safely on land, the first living creature he should meet.
 Idamante approaches him, but because the two have not seen each other for a long time, recognition is difficult.
 When Idomeneo finally realizes the youth that he must sacrifice for the sake of his vow is his own child, he orders Idamante never to seek him out again.
 Grief-stricken by his father's rejection, Idamante runs off.
-Cretan troops disembarking from Idomeneo's ship are met by their wives, and all praise Neptune.
+In an Intermezzo between Acts 1 and 2, Cretan troops disembarking from Idomeneo's ship are met by their wives, and all praise Neptune.